Additional Modifier Features

 To setup modifier substitutions, go to the Products tab and click on Modifiers.
 Then, click on the modifier class that you would like to work with.
 In this example, we will use a Pizza restaurant.
 In this restaurant, a client can order a pizza with default toppings where proteins (sausage, ham, pepperoni) can be substituted for anything, and the vegetable toppings (onion, olives, peppers) can only be substituted for other vegetables.

-On the modifier class that you would like to affect, click on the three-bar button to the right-hand side of the modifier that you would like to substitute for other modifiers.
+On the modifier class that you would like to affect, click on the pencil tab to the right-hand side of the modifier that you would like to substitute for other modifiers.

 In the Modifier details screen, scroll down and check the box for Substitute Modifiers.
 Once checked, it will populate an additional field for which substitutions should be allowed for this particular modifier.